 How to Renew Your Commitment to Take Better Care of Yourself

-After the Christmas holiday passes each year and we have those few precious moments to regroup before the New Year begins, I spend a few moments reflecting on the successes and failures from the year.
-In fact, I think it is valuable to take stock every quarter or so to reassess my goals, the unexpected twists and turns I tend to ...
+After Christmas each year and we have those few precious moments to regroup before the New Year begins, I spend a few moments reflecting on the successes and failures from the year.
+In fact, I think it is valuable to take stock every quarter or so to reassess my goals, the unexpected twists and turns I tend to encounter along the ...
 Read More

 How to Make a Case for Telecommuting